8 cheapest ski resorts in Italy offering the best value for money!

-Can you still experience the famous Dolce Vita in Italy during the cold season?
+Can people still experience the famous Dolce Vita in Italy during the cold season?
 The answer is a resounding yes!
 Hardly any other country in the high mountains offers skiers as many hours of sunshine as Italy.
 And winter sports enthusiasts don’t have to dig deep into their pockets to enjoy the slopes – for example, against the backdrop of the Dolomites, a UNESCO World Heritage Site.
 After all, there are also affordable ski resorts on the southern side of the Alps with many fantastic and famous slopes.
-SnowTrex now presents the eight most affordable top ski resorts and also reveals some insider tips for your next winter holiday in Italy.
+SnowTrex presents below the top eight most affordable ski resorts and also reveals some insider tips for your next winter holiday in Italy.

 Overview of affordable ski resorts in Italy

-Ski area | Ski pass
+Ski areaLift pass

-6 days | lunch
+6 days

 Overview: All ski resorts in Italy

-1. Via Lattea ski resort
+1. Via Lattea Ski Resort

 Kilometres of slopes: 400 km

-Average price of lunch: 15,15 pounds
+Average price of lunch: ~£15

 Please also note that by using our services and integrating the YouTube API Services, the YouTube Terms of Service and the YouTube API Services Terms apply and your use of our website is deemed to be acceptance of these terms.